 “What is new in the world?
 Nothing.
 What is old in the world?
 Nothing.
 Everything has always been and will always be.” – Shirdi Sai Baba

 Sai Baba of Shirdi, also known as Shirdi Sai Baba, was an Indian spiritual master who was regarded by his devotees as a saint, fakir, and satguru, according to their individual proclivities and beliefs.
-He was revered by both his Hindu and Muslim devotees, and during, as well as after, his life it remained uncertain if he was a Hindu or a Muslim.
+He was revered by both his Hindu and Muslim devotees, and it was uncertain if he was a Hindu or a Muslim.
 This, however, was of no consequence to Sai Baba.
 He stressed the importance of surrender to the true Satguru or Murshid, who, having trod the path to divine consciousness, will lead the disciple through the jungle of spiritual training.

 Sai Baba is worshipped by people around the world.
 He had no love for perishable things and his sole concern was realization of the self.